 Keep in mind that these REST API specifications mostly describe the reference endpoints in an API.
 While the reference topics are important, you will likely have a lot more documentation to write in addition to the reference endpoints.

 The bulk of documentation often explains how to use the endpoints together to achieve specific goals, how to configure the services that use the endpoints, how to deploy the services, what the various resources and rules are, how to get an API key, throttling limits, and so forth.
 It’s hard to include all of this information into the specification alone.
+Nevertheless, the documentation the specification provides often constitutes the core value of your API, since it addresses the endpoints and what they return.

 If you choose to automate your documentation using one of these specifications, it likely will be a separate site that showcases your endpoints and provides API interactivity.
 You’ll still need to write many more pages of documentation about how to actually use your API.